14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Dining Recommendations

-For your final night before heading to Aitutaki, Sandals Restaurant & Barefoot Bar at the Pacific Resort and Nautilis Restaurant at Muri Beach are highly recommended.
-Charlie’s Cafe in Titikaveka offers reasonable prices for their unreasonably sized sandwiches amongst other treats.
-Or keep things simple with a food truck takeaway, such as the gourmet cuisine of The Kai Guy.
+For your final night before heading to Aitutaki, Sandals Restaurant & Barefoot Bar at the Pacific Resort and Nautilus Restaurant at Muri Beach are highly recommended.
+Charlie’s in Titikaveka offers reasonable prices for its unusually large sandwiches, among other treats.

-Otherwise, check out The Best Places to Eat on Rarotonga: 10 Best Restaurants for more details and recommendations.
+Alternatively, explore The Best Places to Eat on Rarotonga: 10 Best Restaurants for more information and recommendations.

-Return your rental car/scooter if needed then take an airport transfer to the domestic terminal of Rarotonga Airport where you’ll take your flight to Aitutaki – see our Aitutaki Transport Guide for more details.
+Return your rental car or scooter if needed, then take an airport transfer to the domestic terminal of Rarotonga Airport, where you’ll board your flight to Aitutaki.
+See our Aitutaki Transport Guide for more details.

 Aitutaki Budget Accommodation